Huzaifa785/strivers-a2z-dsa-course/step1-learn-the-basics/day08-patterns-part4/notes.md

 *
 ```

-now here we need to have an inverted right angled triangle, so whatever the n is, let's assume it's 5, so starting from 5 *s, we need to go down to 1 and stop.
+now here we need to have an inverted right angled triangle, so whatever the n is, let's assume it's 5, so starting from 5 stars, we need to go down to 1 and stop.

 so number of line here is 5, assume n. so it's sorted for outer loop that we need to print n number of lines.

-now for columns we, need to start from n columns all the way down to 1, everytime reducing one star from the line.
+now for columns we need to start from n columns all the way down to 1, everytime reducing one star from the line.

 the outer loop would be simple and look like our previous solutions like this:
 ```cpp